-Biostatisticians identify genes linked to heart diseaseFebruary 6th, 2013 in Genetics /
+Biostatisticians identify genes linked to heart diseaseFebruary 6, 2013 in Medicine & Health / Genetics

 Recently, large studies have identified some of the genetic basis for important common diseases such as heart disease and diabetes, but most of the genetic contribution to them remains undiscovered.
 Now researchers at the University of Massachusetts Amherst led by biostatistician Andrea Foulkes have applied sophisticated statistical tools to existing large databases to reveal substantial new information about genes that cause such conditions as high cholesterol linked to heart disease.